mortezasabri/mortezasabri.github.io/README.md

   <img src="https://github.com/mortezasabri/mortezasabri.github.io/blob/main/ME.jpeg?raw=true" alt="Morteza Sabri" width="600"/>
 </p>

-# Morteza Sabri – Bioinformatics Portfolio
+# Morteza Sabri – Portfolio

 ## 👨‍🔬 About Me
 I am a geneticist by training and a bioinformatician by experience, with a strong passion for exploring complex biological systems through data.
 Since 2017, I have been working on various genomics and transcriptomics projects, combining biological insight with computational expertise.
 I am currently seeking opportunities to advance my research career through a PhD position.